The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Operator

-\begin{remark} \rm On the complex plane, the linear differential equation \eqref{eq:020} suffers of the only singular point $z=0$.
+\begin{remark} \hangindent=2ex \rm In canonical representation (i.e.\ when resolved with respect to the higher derivative) the linear differential equation \eqref{eq:050} suffers of the only singularity situated at $z=0$.
 Its solutions are thus holomorphic everywhere except at zero.
-To be more exact, solutions holomorphic thereat may, in principle, exist but only on the specific ``tuned'' constant parameter collection of lower dimension, see Ref.s~\cite{T3,BT3,BT2}, and even on it only a single (up to constant factors) solution is regular at zero whereas all other ones are not.
-It means that, when considering common domain of functions constituting $\mathbf\Omega$, one must remove the center $z=0$ from it.
-Then, starting from the complex plane, the punctured one, $\mathbb{C}^*= \mathbb{C}\backSlash 0$, which is not simply connected, arises.
-A non-trivial solution $\somEE$ to Eq.{~}\eqref{eq:020}, apart from sparse exceptions, can not live on $\mathbb{C}^*$, however.
-The point is that the analytic continuation of a generic solution along non-homotopic curves evading zero will produce different values at the point where they meet, leading therefore to a multi-valued function.
-The non-uniqueness arises here since the correct domain for solutions to Eq.{~}\eqref{eq:020} is not a subset of $\mathbb{C}$ (such as $\mathbb{C}^*$) but a Riemann surface reducing here to {\it the universal cover\/} of $\mathbb{C}^*$.
-However, as a consequence of such a complication, the map $\famC: z\mapsto z^{-1}$ involved in Eq.{~}\eqref{eq:010} losses the uniqueness of its ``implementation''.
-Indeed, the map $\famC$ may now have only a single fixed point; hence one has either $\famC\: 1=1 $ and $\famC z\not=z$ for all the other points $z$ of the $\somEE$ domain, or it holds $\famC(-1)=-1 $ and $\famC z\not=z$ otherwise.
-There is therefore no point playing role of $-1$ in the former case (the first $\famC$ ``implementation'') and similarly for $+1$ in the latter case (the alternative, second, ``implementation'' of the map $\famC$).
-These subtleties go beyond the scope of the present notes, however.
-In order to focus on\ the principal points of the problem indicated in their title, we restrict consideration to \textit{a subset\/} of the true domain of functions verifying Eq.{~}\eqref{eq:020}.
-Namely, we consider it to be the open set obtained from $\mathbb{C}^*$ by removal of the negative half of the real axis, $\Omega^* \colonequals \mathbb{C}^*\backSlash\mathbb{R}_{<0}$.
-The resulting (sub-)domain is simply connected and any holomorphic function is single-valued on it.
-Besides, the properties of the map $\famC$ remains (locally) ``standard'' and claims no precautions --- at the price of dropping out of $-1\not\in\Omega^*$, as well as other negative real numbers, in particular\footnote{ and also at price of impossibility of explanation of the formula \eqref{eq:490} below within such a framework. }. \end{remark}
+The singularity of the equation at the center of $\mathbb C$ is irregular.
+However solutions holomorphic thereat may, in principle, exist.
+This can occur only on some special subset of ``tuned'' constant parameters of lower dimension, see Ref.s~\cite{T3,BT3,BT2}.
+Moreover, even on it, only a single (unique up to a constant factor) solution is regular at zero whereas all other ones are not.
+It means that, when considering the common domain $\Theta$ of functions constituting $\mathbf\Omega$, one must remove from it the center $z=0$.
+Then, starting from the complex plane, the punctured one $\mathbb{C}^*= \mathbb{C}\backSlash 0$ arises.
+It is not simply connected and as a consequence a generic solution $\somEE$ to Eq.{~}\eqref{eq:050}, excluding the mentioned exceptional cases of regularity at zero, can not live on it.
+The point is that the analytic continuation of a generic solution to Eq.{~}\eqref{eq:050} along non-homotopic curves evading zero may produce different values at the point where they meet, leading therefore to a multi-valued function.
+The non-uniqueness arises here since the genuine domain for solutions to Eq.{~}\eqref{eq:050} is not a subset of $\mathbb{C}$ (such as $\mathbb{C}^*$) but a Riemann surface reducing here to {\it the universal cover\/} $\tilde{\mathbb{C}}\mathstrut^*$ of $\mathbb{C}^*$.
+This surface is diffeomorphic to $\mathbb{C}$, the covering projection $\Pi:\tilde{\mathbb{C}}\mathstrut^*\simeq\mathbb{C} \stackrel{\exp}{\mapsto} \mathbb{C}^*$ being realized by the natural exponential function.